kelvah/uhc-portal/docs/code-guide.md

 Some general rules to follow:
 - Avoid using `any`.
 If type information is completely absent and cannot be retrieved, use `unknown` instead and implement type guards
 - Avoid [type assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) using `as`.
 They usually mean you are violating TypeScript indications.
-You probably have a type error that you are trying to cover up.
+You probably have a type error that you are trying to bypass.
 A rare acceptable exception is when working with DOM APIs, i.e.: `const input = event.target as HTMLInputElement;`
 - Provide fallback values when using optional chaining.
 Do not use optional chaining as a way to manage the absence of data while loading.
-- Optional type properties are optional because they are truly optional, not to overcome type errors or because it's easier to implement them
+- Optional type properties are optional only when they can be optionally passed, not to overcome type errors or because it's easier to implement them
 - Avoid default exports.
 All exports should be explicit.
 - Avoid barrel files (`index.ts`) to re-export modules.
 They make refactoring harder, create a circular dependency risk, complicate tree-shaking.